MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-projects-solutions.md

    A project named QuickDate appears beneath the solution in **Solution Explorer**.
 Currently it contains a single file called *App.config*.

    > [!NOTE]
-   > If you don't see **Visual C#** in the left pane of the dialog box, you need to install the **.NET desktop development** Visual Studio *workload*.
-Visual Studio uses workload-based installation to only install the components you need for the type of development you do.
+   > If you don't see **Visual C#** in the left pane of the dialog box, you must install the **.NET desktop development** Visual Studio workload.
+Visual Studio uses workload-based installation to install only the components you need for the type of development you do.
 An easy way to install a new workload is to choose the **Open Visual Studio Installer** link in the bottom left corner of the **Add New Project** dialog box.
 After Visual Studio Installer launches, choose the **.NET desktop development** workload and then the **Modify** button.
    >
    > ![Open Visual Studio Installer link](media/tutorial-projects-open-installer.png)